Vages/svelte-snake-workshop/TASKS.md

 ### Svelte

-[Svelte](https://svelte.dev) is a tiny web framework.
+[Svelte](https://svelte.dev) is a language that you use to write single web pages.
+You can also use it to write components that you place in existing web pages (even if the page is written in a different language than Svelte).

-Its home page presents it as follows:
+Svelte's home page presents it as follows:

 > Svelte is a radical new approach to building user interfaces.
 > Whereas traditional frameworks like React and Vue do the bulk of their work in the browser, Svelte shifts that work into a compile step that happens when you build your app.